tzuhanchang/VyPER/configs/README.md

 Name of a boolean vector saved in the dataset, e.g. `METADATA_FullyMatched`.

-As the result, VyPER will only use the events which are marked true in the `METADATA/FullyMatched` vector.
+As a result, VyPER will only use the events marked true in the `METADATA/FullyMatched` vector.

 ### datasets.train_val_split

-The training/validation ratio is used to split `train_set` into a training and validation dataset.
+The training/validation ratio splits `train_set` into a training and validation dataset.

 This option only becomes active when only the `train_set` is provided.

 ### datasets.drop_last

-Set to True to drop the last incomplete batch, if the dataset size is not divisible by the batch size.
+Set to `True` to drop the last incomplete batch, if the dataset size is not divisible by the batch size.
-If False and the size of dataset is not divisible by the batch size, then the last batch will be smaller.
+If `False` and the size of the dataset is not divisible by the batch size, then the last batch will be smaller.

 ## network